Evaluation of Jobs Plus – Privacy notice (updated 20.11.2024)

 What will happen to my information?

 We will use the data to invite all Jobs Plus participants to take part in an online survey.
-Employers, residents, delivery partners, stakeholders and also some residents will be invited to take part in a research interview.
+Employers, participants, delivery partners, stakeholders and also some residents will be invited to take part in a research interview.
 The information you provide as part of the evaluation will be used for research purposes only.

 • Name